Summer Camps and Clinics

 Speak Now is designed to provide young people who stutter a supportive environment where they can develop their own goals about speaking and stuttering.
 The camp is under the direction of Kim Sabourin, who is a Board Certified Specialist in Fluency Disorders.
 Therapeutic activities help campers learn more about the phenomenon of stuttering; develop their own plan for practice; develop strategies to manage the social and emotional challenges; and learn how to communicate to their parents about stuttering.
-Campers will engage in both group and individual speech therapy designed to assist them in achieving personal communication goals.
+Individual and group speech therapy sessions are conducted by graduate students from the Temple University Speech-Language Hearing Center.

 Campers should have a documented diagnosis of stuttering from a speech-language pathologist.

 To register, contact Kim Sabourin at (215) 310-8033 or email@example.com

 Tuition $265/week* includes $30 non-refundable registration fee.
 Camp tuition includes all camp activities and transportation by van to and from Temple's Main Campus to Temple University Ambler.
 There is no charge for the daily individual and the daily group speech therapy sessions.